philzook58/philzook58.github.io/_notes/Logic/smt.md

 explicit

 deterministic transitive closure.
-http://cs.technion.ac.il/~shachari/dl/thesis.pdf tricking your way around these restrictions
+Transitive closure of a functional relationship is a little bit lesser. http://cs.technion.ac.il/~shachari/dl/thesis.pdf tricking your way around these restrictions.
+Kind of using an indirect minimality condition.